ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

     format.
 Specifically, the backend must be an ASP.NET WebAPI web service.

-  - The backend can only make use of classes provided by Microsoft as part of the .NET base class library and ASP.NET.
+  - The backend must only use classes provided by Microsoft as part of the .NET framework or ASP.NET.
 No third-party date expansion code is allowed.
 It may infridge on another party's copyright or in the case of open source force CalendarWare, Inc. to open source it's precious source code as well.